 Their second album, Water Night went straight to no. 1 in the classical iTunes and Billboard charts and also features the London Symphony Orchestra, Hila Plitmann and Julian Lloyd Webber.
 In November 2014, they released their first EP on vinyl featuring Eric Whitacre’s choral arrangement of Depeche Mode’s ‘Enjoy the Silence’.

-The Eric Whitacre Singers have performed on national TV and regularly record in Abbey Road and Angel Studios.
+The Eric Whitacre Singers have performed on national TV and regularly record in Abbey Road and Air Studios.
 They made their BBC Proms debut in 2012 in a programme which included a collaboration with singer/songwriter Imogen Heap.
 In May 2013, they performed at a ceremony honoring Archbishop Desmond Tutu at London’s Guildhall as he was presented with the 2013 Templeton Prize Laureate and came together with fellow performers, world-renowned vocal artist Annie Lennox and the vibrant London African Gospel Choir.
 The choir made its debut US tour in 2013, with concerts in Washington’s Strathmore Center, Boston’s Symphony Hall, Philadelphia’s Kimmel Center and New York’s Lincoln Center.
-In March 2014, they presented Reimagine at Union Chapel, London, which included collaborations with the British soul artist Laura Mvula, accordionist Ksenija Sidorova, percussionist Joby Burgess, and Norwegian singer-songwriter Marius Beck.
-Later in 2014, they made their iTunes Festival debut at London’s Roundhouse bringing to the stage legendary film composer Hans Zimmer and Grammy(R) award-winning soprano Hila Plitmann.
-The live album of the performance was released in 2015.
+They returned to the States in 2017 covering venues from New York to Milwauke, culminating at the ACDA National Conference in Minneapolis.
+The choir made their iTunes Festival debut, broadcast live to 119 countries worldwide, at London’s Roundhouse collaborating with multi award-winning composer Hans Zimmer.